vdanielb/vdanielb.github.io/_pages/about.md

 Hi there!

 My full name is Vincentius Daniel Budidharma, but I prefer to be called **Daniel**.
 I'm currently a student at UCSD.
-My interests include machine learning, statistics, and data science.
+My interests include machine learning, statistics, databases, and data science.
 Outside of coding, I enjoy watching films and [hiking](/hikes/).

+What I'm working on right now:
+- **E4E's Acoustic Species ID project**.
+We're creating a desktop app for audio data annotation to use for our animal identification ML model.
+I primarily work on database management and crafting SQL queries.
+- **Data Science tutor for UCSD**.
+I've tutored for DSC10 and DSC30.
+- **Food Rescue Routing & Impact Tracker** with Data Science Alliance as a recipient of the HDSI Undergraduate Scholarship.

 This website is still being built.
 I plan to showcase some projects and maybe add a page dedicated to showing my favourite films in the future.